Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 ### Feature Selection

 During the feature extraction stage, a large number of features may be created from the available data.
-For example, when employing page view data, we may create a separate feature for rolling counts of page views for each page, for each of multiple time windows.
-Some of these features will not be correlated to the label of interest (the identifier of the clicked offer) or otherwise not contribute to a model's predictive power.
+For example, when employing page view data, we may create a separate feature for rolling counts of page views for each page, in each of multiple time windows.
+Some of these features will not be correlated to the label of interest (the identifier of the clicked offer) or even detract from a model's predictive power through overfitting.
 Such features should be removed during the feature selection stage to reduce training time and the potential for model overfitting.
-Retained features can be selected using correlation or mutual information with the label, forward selection or backward elimination, and a variety of other specialized approaches that may be model-specific (e.g. feature importance for decision forests).
+The features to retain can be selected using correlation or mutual information with the label, forward selection or backward elimination, and a variety of model-specific approaches (e.g. feature importance for decision forests).

 ### Example: Contoso Mart <a name="fescm"></a>